John V. Beamer

 John Valentine Beamer (November 17, 1896 – September 8, 1964) was an American businessman and veteran of World War I who served four terms as a U.S. Representative from Indiana from 1951 to 1959.

 Background

 Born on a farm in Wabash County, Indiana, Beamer's father and maternal grandparents were German immigrants.
 He attended the public schools of Roann, Indiana and graduated from Roann High School in 1914.
 He graduated from Wabash College in Crawfordsville, Indiana in 1918.

+World War I

 During World War I era, he served as a private first class in the field artillery.

+Business career

 He was employed with Service Motor Truck Co., Wabash, Indiana from 1919 to 1921.
 He was a representative for the Century Company, a school textbook publisher, in New York and Chicago from 1921 to 1928.
 He later became vice president and general manager of the Wabash Baking Powder Chemical Company from 1928 to 1941.
 He served as vice president and sales manager, Union Rock Wool Corp. of Wabash, Indiana from 1935 to 1942.